9 Best Books on Data Visualization with D3.js in 2024

 4. Best book for absolute beginners: D3.js in Action

 The book is packed with rich full-color diagrams and illustrations.
 You'll explore dozens of real-world examples, including force and network diagrams, workflow illustrations, geospatial constructions, and much more.
-You'll also step through a fully interactive application created with D3 and React.

 • Chapter 1 gives an introduction to D3.js

-• Chapter 3 covers Data-driven design and interaction
+• Chapter 3 covers Working with data

-• Chapter 4 covers Chart components
+• Chapter 4 covers Drawing lines, curves, and arcs

-• Chapter 5 covers Layouts
+• Chapter 5 covers Pie and stack layouts

-• Chapter 6 talks about Hierarchical visualization
+• Chapter 6 talks about Visualizing distributions

-• Chapter 7 covers Network visualization
+• Chapter 7 covers Interactive visualizations

-• Chapter 9 covers Interactive applications with React and D3
+• Chapter 9 covers Responsive visualizations

-• Chapter 11 covers mixed mode rendering
+• Chapter 11 covers Hierarchical visualizations

 The book teaches the right way to do things with D3 to get you moving down the right path.
 We recommend this to a beginner who’s willing to put in the work and try out different solutions.